A Prolonged Kiss

 Kicked into the furious blizzard of sound and light that only later turned out to be the world, J fought and fought to die, but all in vain.

 A short story entered for a competition run by the Edinburgh Genomics Forum, asking for stories inspired by genetics.
 I’d been wanting to write something about phrenology for a while, ever since hearing about a study that linked high levels of testosterone with a pronounced jaw… in other words, you can tell something about a person’s temperament (if not precisely their moral character) from the shape of their head.
-The Genomics Forum printed it as a lovely pamphlet along with the other competition winners, but it’s also on their website.
+The Genomics Forum printed it as a lovely pamphlet along with the other competition winners.

 ‘Here,’ says Morley.
 ‘The coronal region.
 See?